 - Present new information in a way in which the client will be more receptive

-More Productive & Talented Workforce
+4 – Good Communication Results in a More Productive & Talented Workforce

 Employee engagement is a significant factor in the productivity of a workforce.
-But besides contributing to increased employee engagement, communication skills can also help foster a more productive and talented workforce in many other ways.
+But besides contributing to increased employee engagement, communication skills can also help foster a more productive and talented workforce in many other ways:

 Understanding team talents & skills.
 In a company culture focused on connecting with others, managers better understand the talents and skills of their workforce.
 Some communication patterns aren’t forthcoming with their talents and skills, or express them in ways a fast-paced or high-level-thinking communicator won’t naturally notice.
 Mastering the identification of communication patterns empowers a leader to better understand the skills and talents of their team.

-Achieve more buy-in.
+Achieving more buy-in.
 With the right communication tools, a leader can influence initiative buy-in from their team.

 Innovation and creative thought.
 A workplace that communicates more effectively establishes a “safe” place for people to think creatively and express their ideas.
 It helps employees feel more comfortable taking ownership for challenges and projects, and typically results in more creative brainstorming or problem-solving initiatives.